 - Backup to multiple locations

 The best way to ensure your local data is safe and protected against unexpected issues (floods, fires, ransomware) is to backup files to multiple locations.
-One of the most effective ways is to follow 3-2-1 backup strategy.
+One of the most effective ways is to follow the 3-2-1 backup strategy.

 - Encrypt your data

 PHI data needs to be encrypted and, if possible, re-encrypted.
 All HIPAA compliant storage providers support server-side encryption.
 However, server-side encryption is not enough.
-Refer to this article about how server side encryption can fail even with the best companies.
+Refer to this article about how server-side encryption can fail even with the best companies.